lee0c/lee0c.github.io/_posts/2026/2026-01-05-moving-images.md

 that output gets us the full line of text that includes the image filename.
 Let's trim out what we actually want.

 below, `-d` sets a delimiter, and `-f` chooses what field we want to return.
-Because there's 4 spaces before `name` (my next task: converting spaces to tabs in all my files), our field index is actually pretty high - `cut` is creating 4 empty strings.
+Because there's 4 spaces before `name`, our field index is actually pretty high - `cut` is creating 4 empty strings.

 ```sh
 IMAGE=$(echo $IMAGE_LINE | cut -d ' ' -f 6 -)